Blog

 CatDoes turns a plain-language description into a working native mobile app.
 You describe what you want, and a system of specialized AI agents handles the rest: one captures requirements, another designs the UI, and a third writes React Native (Expo) code.
 An automated build agent then packages the app for the App Store and Google Play.

 The free plan lets you build and test one app.
-Paid plans start at $25/month and add more projects, deployment to all platforms, and GitHub integration.
-CatDoes is the only AI builder on this list that ships native mobile apps to both app stores from a single prompt.
+Paid plans start at $20/month and add more projects, deployment to all platforms, and GitHub integration on higher tiers.
+CatDoes is the only AI app builder on this list that ships native mobile apps to both app stores from a single text prompt.

 Best for: Non-technical founders, startup MVPs, and anyone who needs a native iOS or Android app without writing code.